Devansh-Seth-DEV/CLexicalAnalyzer/README.md

 This project is a **Lexical Analyzer for the C Programming Language**.
 It processes C source code (after removing comments) and converts it into a structured sequence of tokens, capturing essential information like token type, value, line number, and column number.

-Each token is represented by a `tok_t` structure containing:
-- `char *value` — The actual text of the token
-- `tok_e type` — The type of the token (keyword, identifier, operator, preprocessor directive, etc.)
-- `size_t ln` — Line number where the token appears
-- `size_t col` — Column number where the token starts

 The analyzer also generates a detailed **log file** for every analyzed source file, saved automatically inside a `/log` directory.

 The project is modular and well-documented using **Doxygen** for easy understanding and maintainability.